neurocoin/neurocoin/doc/build-cli-debian-7.md

 # A proven way to build Neuro CLI daemon at Debian 7

+For general instructions see `build-cli-unix.txt`.

-No UPNP support in this instruction.
+No UPNP support in this instruction, but it may be added.

 ## Main dependencies